 Minimizes Pressure Ulcers

-This tells you the percentage of patients that have had a pressure ulcer.
-Pressure ulcers are considered to be an indicator of the quality of nursing care .
-Pressure ulcers, also referred to as bed sores, are routinely the result of patients not being moved frequently enough.
+This indicates the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are routinely the result of patients not being moved frequently enough.
+Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls